prathap442/go-castings/README.md

   ```
   Writing the Executable code tries to make use of the package main .
   Writing the reusable code doesnot do that .

+# The func main is being used here